ServerlessLife/cdk-booster/README.md

 # ![CDK Booster](public/logo_landscape_light.svg)

-**CDK Booster speeds up AWS CDK's bundling of TypeScript/JavaScript Lambda handlers**
+**Speed up AWS CDK's bundling of TypeScript/JavaScript Lambda handlers**

 One of the major downsides of CDK is that all operations are performed sequentially, including bundling code for Lambda handlers.
 This makes bundling extremely slow for large projects with many Lambda functions.